A primer on semiconvex functions in general potential theories: The Crandall--Ishii--Lions Theorem on Sums

-\subsection{The Crandall--Ishii--Lions Theorem on Sums}
+\section{The Crandall--Ishii--Lions Theorem on Sums}

-We will rely heavily on the properties the quasi-convex approximation via supconvolution contained in \Cref{baspropsc} in Part II of this paper which treats subharmonics in nonlinear potential theory.
-Moreover, as is well known, the quasi-convex approximation of semicontinuous functions is also a key ingredient in the theory of viscosity solutions for nonlinear PDEs.
+The properties of the semiconvex approximation via sup-convolution contained in \Cref{baspropsc} will be used extensively in Part~\ref{sas}, when treating subharmonics in general potential theories.
+Moreover, as is well known, the semiconvex approximation of semicontinuous functions is also a key ingredient in the theory of viscosity solutions for nonlinear PDEs.
 In particular, together with Jensen's \Cref{u:jen}, one is able to prove the important Theorem on Sums (see the Appendix of~\cite{user}).
 As an application of what has been developed thus far, we give a short proof of that celebrated theorem.
-From our point of view, the idea is to use \Cref{magprop} to extend the quasi-convex version in \Cref{tosqc2} to upper semicontinuous functions.
+From our point of view, the idea is to use \Cref{magprop} to extend the semiconvex version of the Theorem on Sums (as discussed in \Cref{tosqc2}) to the conventional upper semicontinuous version.